 Tourist destinations include any sites of natural, cultural, or historical interest for visitors, as well as nearby gateway communities that provide services to these visitors.
 Often, popular tourist destinations provide transportation services such as parking, shuttles, and bicycle rentals to improve the visitor experience and attract future visitors.

-As EVs become more commonplace, tourist destinations could provide EVSE as another transportation service, allowing visitors to park and charge their EVs while visiting other site amenities, such as gift shops, restaurants, and attractions.
+As EVs become more commonplace, tourist destinations could provide EV charging as another transportation service, allowing visitors to park and charge their EVs while visiting other site amenities, such as gift shops, restaurants, and attractions.

 At rural tourist sites in particular, EV charging stations could alleviate range anxiety, or the fear experienced by many EV drivers of not being able to find a place to charge their vehicle.
 Charging stations in these locations could help maintain or even increase the number of EV-driving visitors from far away locations, and in turn, increase revenues for the site hosts and surrounding businesses.